Sam-Chai/CoolStuff/README.md

 - Share journey map
 - /head <player> command, that can give a player's head for ops.
 - @ support, can @ a player on chatscreen (@a for all, @s for self, @<player> for someone)
+- Multiple message sender (toast, title, bossbar, actionbar, and so on)

 Already have:
 - Sleep night warp